If at any point you are worried that your young person has done something to seriously harm themselves then call either 111 or 999.

-You can contact the Healthy Child Programme by calling Just One Number on 0300 300 0123 or texting Parentline on 07520631590.
+You can contact the Healthy Child Programme by calling Just One Number on 0300 300 0123 or texting Parentline on 07520 631590.
+Our service offers an Emotional Health Pathway specially designed to help young people manage difficult feelings.
 Our opening hours are 8am-6pm Monday-Friday (excluding bank holidays) and 9am-1pm on Saturdays.

-If you are 11-19 you can text Chathealth on 07480635060 for confidential advice from one of our team.
+If you are 11-19 you can text Chathealth on 07480 635060 for confidential advice from one of our team.

 For adults Qwell provides free, safe and anonymous mental wellbeing support for adults in Norfolk and Waveney from a professional team of qualified counsellors.